SARAH-HADDAD/Python-Foundations-From-Basics-to-Practice/README.md

 - Leveraging the power of NumPy for numerical computing.
 - Data manipulation and analysis with Pandas.
 - Visualizing data with Matplotlib.
+- Math library for mathematical operations.
+- Time library for working with time-related functions.
+- Random library for random number generation.
+- Suggestions for practical projects and further learning paths.

 Happy coding, and enjoy your Python learning journey!